carlossilvamelo/bookstore/README.md

 ### Book

 - create
-- get all (filter by author name, words in title, category (order by title and autor)
+- list all (filter by author name, words in title, category (order by title and autor)
 - update
+- delete
 - find by id

+### Address

+- list all
+- find by id

 ### Order

+- list all
+- find by id
 - create new order
 - close order (devolution)
+- find order by user